 Aspen (Hotel Prices & Photos)

 Aspen is an obvious choice, famous for its brilliant display of, what else – aspens!
-This mountain town is surrounded by impressive hues of golden bronze and dazzling yellows.
+This mountain town is surrounded by impressive hues of golden bronze and dazzling yellows and boasts an array of exciting outdoor attractions.
 On your way into Aspen, crossing Independence Pass, the highest paved pass in North America peaking at more than 12,000 feet above sea level, you’ll find one of the best fall foliage shows on Earth.
-Another option is to drive or take the shuttle from Aspen to the Maroon bells, where you can see the stunning autumn colors with the jagged mountain peaks reflecting into Maroon Lake.
+Another option is to drive or take the shuttle from Aspen to the Maroon Bells, where you can see the stunning autumn colors with the jagged mountain peaks reflecting into Maroon Lake.

 Fall is also a great time to be in this park to watch, and listen, to the elk as it coincides with elk rut season, a time when the male elk vie for the hearts of females.
 Bugling is what many come to hear this time of year, a loud call that the bull uses to attract them.

-The Million Dollar Highway Through the San Juans (Hotel Prices & Photos)
+The Million Dollar Highway Through the San Juans (Nearby Hotels)

 The Million Dollar Highway follows the 25-mile stretch of US 550 between Silverton and Ouray in southwestern Colorado.
 While this drive is known as one of the most heart-pounding in the country, with endless twists and turns right at the edge of sheer cliffs, it also brings some of the most jaw-dropping vistas in the world – and, in autumn, some of the most spectacular color.

-Peak to Peak National Scenic Byway (Hotel Prices & Photos)
+Peak to Peak National Scenic Byway (Nearby Hotels)

 Telluride (Hotel Prices & Photos)